domi-cmd/PSE_Abilium/deliverables/dokumentation/Guide_Advanced_Start_For_Devs.md

-# Raspberry Pi Display Script Setup Dev-Guide
+# Raspberry Pi Display Script Setup Guide

 This is a quick start guide to set up your Raspberry Pi to modify the display script and understand what additional processes need to be added.
-Prior experience is expected.
+Prior experience is expected as this isn't a detailed guide.
 This guide doesn't cover the use of the Raspberry Pi image we created for easy setup.

 ## Prerequisites